Need to talk? Call 1800 882 436.

 Key facts

-• Your cultural background can influence how you raise your children.
+• Your cultural background affects how you raise your children.

-• Teach your child about cultural differences outside of the home.
-This helps them respect others and themselves.
+• Teach your child about cultural differences outside of the home to help them respect others and themselves.

-Your cultural background will influence how you raise your children.
-You may have certain ideas about:
+Your cultural background will affect how you raise your children.
+You may have ideas that come from your culture about:

 • food